Kellton LogoHome

 })

 Classification was considered successful when ChatGPT labeled a given expense with the same category as me.
-Expense classification was considered mismatched if it was present in the OpenAI API response and it assigned a different category than I did.
+Expense classification was considered mismatched if it was present in the OpenAI API response and it was assigned a different category than I did.

 Here is the code for that: